offbynull/offbynull.github.io/docs/data/learn/Cpp/input/input.md

 }
 ```

 Template specialization doesn't have to substitute all template parameters.
-When a template specialization only provides substitutes some of its template parameters, leaving other template parameters as-is or partially refined, it's called a partial template specialization.
+When a template specialization only provides substitutes for some of its template parameters, leaving other template parameters as-is or partially refined, it's called a partial template specialization.

 ```c++
 // template